oasisprotocol/oasis-boot/README.md

 ### `oasis-vm-stage2-basic`

-Build the basic Stage 2 _template_ which is a `tar.bz2` archive containing a minimal root filesystem that can be used as Stage 2 for a trivial Oasis runtime.
+Builds the basic Stage 2 _template_ which is a `tar.bz2` archive containing a minimal root filesystem that can be used as Stage 2 for a trivial Oasis runtime.

 See below for information on using these templates.

+### `ovmf`

+Builds the virtual firmware that performs early boot of a TD.

 ## Using Templates